Gustave Besson, his Factories and Family

 De la Fage also mentioned Besson’s invention called “trombatonar,” a contrabass instrument that he said was displayed at the 1849 Paris exhibition, describing its range extending a sixth below the string contrabass.
 This would indicate that it had the tube length of a modern tuba in CC and likely with four valves.
 Adolphe Sax had already made similar contrabass instruments in BBb.
 Perhaps the innovation was the additional range using the forth valve.
 He went on to describe a series of experiments by Besson, using various materials to make bugles and other instruments, of cardboard, pottery, lead and canvas, determining that a heavy layer of papier mâché or gutta-percha formed around the mandrels were acceptable substitutes for brass.
 A few years later, Besson also experimented using aluminum for both the tubing and and valve parts that were intended to lighten the action.
 The latter was included in his 1855 patent.

 Charles Robin published additional statements from Besson in 1855 in Histoire Illustrée de l’Exposition Universelle.
 One was that, at the 1851 exhibition, he introduced instruments that he called “système Besson” that seems to be the same design that, in her 1874 patent, Florentine Besson called “perce droite dit modèle Besson” (straight bore called Besson model) and the design seen in a few cornets made in these years.
 In this design, the entry to the third valve and exit from the first valve are aligned with the tubes between the valves, but are otherwise the same as previous Périnet valves.
 Niles Eldredge studies this patent in “Mme.
 F. Besson and the Early History of the Périnet Valve,” published in 2003 in The Galpin Society Journal.
-This article clearly shows the evolution of the “Périnet” valve design, leading to what we recognize on almost all modern piston valve cornets and trumpets.
+He clearly shows the evolution of the “Périnet” valve design, leading to what we recognize on almost all modern piston valve cornets and trumpets.

 During these years, Besson and other makers were involved with legal disputes with Adolphe Sax regarding Sax’s patents for brass instruments, complicated by additions to same.
 The story is most often simplified by indicating that Sax invented the saxhorn family in 1843 (although the name was adopted later) and expanded the concept to saxo-trombas in 1845 and other makers infringed on these patents.
 The story is far more complicated and beyond the scope of this article.
 It has been covered well elsewhere, including “Adolphe Sax: Visionary or Plagerist?” in the Historical Brass Society Journal Volume 20 - 2008 by Euginia Mitroulia and Arnold Myers, and also “Adolphe Sax’s Brasswind Production with a Focus on Saxhorns and Related Instruments” doctoral dissertation by Eugenia Mitroulia.